 I’m an assistant professor of Sociology at Georgian Institute of Public Affairs and a guest lecturer at the Tbilisi State University, where I completed my PhD in 2018.
 I earned my masters degree in Social Policy Analysis from the Catholic University of Leuven (Belgium) and have been a research fellow at King’s College London (UK) while working on my doctoral thesis.

-My research interests are related to labour market analysis, social policy and welfare in transition economies.
+My research interests are related to labour market & skills analysis, social policy and welfare in transition economies.
 Most recently I have been interested in studying new forms of labour: digitalisation of labour, flexible work and dualisation of the labour markets.

 Do check out the Blog section to see what I have been working on lately.